Neural Cellular Automata for Solidification Microstructure Modelling: NCA computational speed

 Adopting a larger time increment of the simulation reduces the computational cost for both NCA and CA. To evaluate how much this deteriorates accuracy, NCA is trained for a time increment increased by a factor of K in the range of 1-50, based on a subset (one frame every K) of the CA simulation database described in \textbf{Section \ref{sec:2Dmulti}}.
 Furthermore, the time increment for CA is similarly increased K times and the corresponding results, along with the results of NCA, are compared with the reference CA results (those for K=1). \textbf{Figure~\ref{fig:incre}} shows the accuracy of both CA and NCA for different acceleration factors in comparison with the results of the reference CA simulation (with K=1).
 Expectedly, the accuracy of CA significantly decreases with the increase of K. Notably, NCA are found to be very accurate up to the acceleration factor of 20 since the multi-layer CNN implicitly considers a larger neighbourhood and utilises more complex functions for grain growth prediction than CA.

 The accuracy of the NCA model drops for larger K values (e.g.\ K=50).
 However, as shown in \textbf{Figure~\ref{fig:incre}}, employing a more complex CNN architecture (e.g.\ with a 9×9 convolution kernel for the input layer or with 9 hidden convolution layers) leads to an excellent accuracy even for K=50.
-This proves that NCA is able to release the requirement for small time increments which limits the computational speed of conventional microstructure modelling techniques; hence, NCA can significantly outperform the computational speed of such simulations. \textbf{ } \textbf{ }
+The ability of NCA to accurately reproduce the microstructure evolution using significantly larger time increments than CA originates from adopting a multi-layer convolution operator in NCA, which delivers the change in the pixel states based on information from a larger neighbourhood.
+These results prove that NCA is able to release the requirement for small time increments which limits the computational speed of conventional microstructure modelling techniques; hence, NCA can significantly outperform the computational speed of such simulations.